ChronoSheets/ChronoSheets-CSharp-Client/docs/OrganisationGroupsApi.md

             try
             {
-                // Get a collection of organisation groups that are under your organisation CSApiResponseListOrganisationGroup result = apiInstance.OrganisationGroupsGetOrganisationGroups(xChronosheetsAuth);
+                // Get a collection of organisation groups that are under your organisation.
+Requires the 'ManageOrganisationGroups', 'ManageJobsAndTask', 'ManageClientsAndProjects' or 'ManageOrganisationUsers' permissions.
+                CSApiResponseListOrganisationGroup result = apiInstance.OrganisationGroupsGetOrganisationGroups(xChronosheetsAuth);
                 Debug.WriteLine(result);
             }